malikoth/django-rest-framework-crash-course/slides/slides.md

 ### - Review
 ]
 .right-column[
-* Models using Django ORM
+* Models created with Django ORM
 ]
 --

 .right-column[
-* Serialized to rendered format
+* Object serialized to representation in desired format ]
-]
 --

 .right-column[
-* Created viewsets to interact with each
+* Viewsets to interact with each resource
 ]
 --